7 Data Wrangling

 3. Each cell has a single entry.

 By pivoting the data, it no longer has characteristics 1 and 2.
-Though this is normally bad, it is actually ideal for plotting our democracy data side-by-side with ggplot.
+Though this is normally bad, it is actually ideal for plotting our data side-by-side with ggplot.
 This is because, with the data pivoted, we can do this:

-dem_per_year |>
+mid_ts |>

 pivot_longer(